sroze/fossil/README.md

 - **JWT tokens with `claims`** so that we can create tokens that allow to stream or collect on a specific set of streams.

-- **Use URI templates** rather than a custom `*`-based Kafka matcher.
-This would therefore be inline with the RFC6570.

 - **Outbox to Kafka or SQS** to enable consumers to use alternatives to SSE.